-So, the second half of the dual mandate is certainly amenable to a rate cut.
+So, the second half of the dual mandate is certainly amenable to a rate cut although the most recent data was just a tad "hotter" than the market was expecting.
 You have the dual mandate at odds.
 In my world, that would mean a neutral stance by the Fed.
-Leave rates unchanged and stop selling assets.
-Let things be for now.
+Leave rates unchanged and stop selling assets, which they did announce at the July meeting.

-Jay Powell & Company at Odds.
+Jay Powell & Company at Odds

-Jay Powell and the majority of the voting members of the Fed want to cut interest rates by 1/4% or 1/2%.
+Jay Powell and the majority of the voting members of the Fed want to cut interest rates by 1/4%.
 There is a minority faction that wants to leave rates alone.
-Powell has spoken about an "insurance" rate cut.
+Powell has spoken about an "insurance" rate cut which in my mind means a single cut.
+Today, we are look at cut number two.
 He discussed weakening economies in Europe and Asia that eventually could impact the U.S. I just want to know where in the dual mandate it says that the Fed should worry about China and Europe.
-The rest of the world is now seeking to loosen financial conditions so now Powell wants to follow them.
+The rest of the world is now loosening financial conditions so now Powell wants to follow them.